 Choosing your dream home is a bit like trying to find the perfect partner.
 There are pros and cons to each, but on certain aspects you need to follow your heart.
 Such as...

-1. The estate agent
+1. The view

 2. The natural light

-3. The view
+3. The garden

 East-facing gardens will suit early risers as they get most sunlight in the mornings.
 And, if you’re most likely to be in the garden in the afternoons or evenings, opt for west facing.

-5. The location
+5. The storage

 You might find a property with all these attributes.
 But if it’s not ‘in the right place’, the relationship’s going nowhere.

 You’ll also need to be 100% comfortable with the time it takes to get to whatever’s important to you – be it the shops, local school, train station or pub.

 7. The ‘feeling’

-Of course, the most important aspect of finding a person or property you love is how they make you FEEL.
+Of course, the most important aspect of finding a person or property is how they make you FEEL.